Fields of expertise

 - Can we improve Internet transparency?
 We showed how Internet service providers can produce verifiable traffic receipts—report their own performance in a way that prevents them from lying [ paper ].

 - How should we write packet-processing software, such that we can reason about its semantics?
-We presented the first formally verified NAT written in C [ project page, paper ].
-Earlier, we demonstrated that dataplane verification can be used to verify useful properties of stateless software dataplanes [ paper ].
+We presented the first formally verified NAT written in C [ project page, paper ] and the first framework for verifying network functions with no verification expertise [ project page, paper ].

 - How should we write packet-processing software, such that we can reason about its performance?
 We proposed the idea of performance contracts and showed how to compute such contracts for packet-processing functions [ project page, paper ].